 [If you’re reading this via RSS or Email, you may need to click through to watch the video]

 Below is the tastefully edited transcription of the video.
-(Only transcribe your own videos if you like cringing for a half hour. )
+(Transcribe your own videos only if you like cringing for a half-hour. )

 I’ve got three questions for you:

 - What story drives your action?

 - Is it time to change the story?

 Let me provide some more background on this.

 I’ve learned from working with people that, really, we have to focus on things in this order: Story -> Strategy -> Plan -> Actions.
 Most people want to know what to do and how to do it, and that’s over on the action side of things.

 “Give me the 7-Step Secret.
 Give me the blah-blah-blah.”
 They want the actions, and I understand that.

 Where most of the work comes, though, is in their story.
 (Click to tweet – thanks!)